Published on Jun 22, 2021

-If you’re applying for an internship, job, or graduate program, you may be asked to provide a letter of recommendation.
+If you’re applying for an internship, job, or graduate program, you may be asked to provide a reference or letter of recommendation.
 This letter should come from someone with professional authority that can endorse you as an excellent candidate.
 How do you request one—and ensure it helps strengthen your application?
-Here are some tips to getting the letter of recommendation you want.
+Here are some tips to getting the letter of recommendation or reference you want.

 Choose people who know you well

 Make a short list of people you’d like to ask.
-Think about who you’ve spent a lot of time with, who can speak positively about your strengths, skills, and work ethic in the classroom, in extracurriculars, or beyond.
+Think about who you’ve spent a lot of time with, who can speak positively about your strengths, skills, and work ethic in the classroom, on the job, in extracurriculars, or beyond.

 Reach out beforehand

-Have a conversation with each person before sending a recommendation request.
-Talking with them early about your application will help them learn more about your interests, goals, and why this opportunity is important to you.
-This will better equip them later when they start writing your letter.
+Have a conversation with each person before sending a request.
+Talking with them early about your application process will help them learn more about your interests, goals, and why this opportunity is important to you.
+This will better equip them later when they start writing your letter ore preparing for reference phone call.

-Ask them if they have the time and are able to write a favorable reference letter for you.
+Ask them if they have the time and are able to write a favorable reference for you.
 Professors and supervisors have busy schedules, so ask them as early as possible.
-Ideally, at least two to three weeks before you need the letter.
+Ideally, at least two to three weeks before you need the letter or reference.

 Include supporting materials & talking points

-When your recommender has agreed to write a letter for you, send a formal request via email or mail, and include copies of your application materials.
-These will go a long way to help them write a detailed, personalized letter:
+When your recommender has agreed, please send a follow-up email, and include copies of your application materials.
+These will go a long way to helping them speak to your overall abilities.
+Items could include:

 - The description of the internship, graduate program, job, etc.